How to manage multiple Webflow forms with Make (Integromat)?

 5.2.
 Activating the scenario

 Once you are satisfied with the tests, activate the scenario so that it runs in production.
-Now, every time a form is submitted on your website, the actions you configured in Make will be automatically executed.
+Now, every time a form is submitted on your website, the actions you have configured in Make will be automatically executed.

 6. Conclusion